jz427/NetworkScanner/README.md

 - Fills missing fields with * <br/>
 This ensures compatibility with the NVD API.

-**When running this I was having trouble with certain CVE and CPE formats linking together, therefore I needed to make sure the script could handle the old and new CPEs.
-I did this by creating a function that converts old CPE strings into the modern fomrat of CPE 2.3** <br/><br/>
 <img width="689" height="203" alt="image" src="https://github.com/user-attachments/assets/0434cd31-88eb-4af0-98db-cc86360e4aa0" />

-**This function first checks if the CPE is in the old format and then splits it into sections.
-This helps us extract the vendor and product and convert it to the updated CPE format.
-We used * for unspecified fields.
-If the format wasnt old it wuldnt modify the CPE.** <br/>

 ## Function to check the national Vulnerability Databse to pull info (1 of 2 pictures)
 <img width="925" height="730" alt="image" src="https://github.com/user-attachments/assets/1f10be3f-b622-48ea-9079-5214db9e3257" /> <br/><br/>